plshwethauma/The-Everyday-Reads-Library-System/README.md

 Logic Highlights

-Book availability automatically decreases on borrowing Availability increases when a book is returned Borrowing is blocked if no copies are available
+Book availability automatically decreases on borrowing, Availability increases when a book is returned, Borrowing is blocked if no copies are available,
-Days left for return are calculated dynamically
+Days left for return are calculated dynamically,
 Admin always sees real-time issue data

 Future Enhancements

-Overdue fine calculation
+Overdue fine calculation,
-Search & sort in admin borrowed view
+Search & sort in admin borrowed view,
-Password encryption for admins
+Password encryption for admins,
 Export reports (CSV / PDF)

 Developed By